-- Is the carer's physical or mental health affected or at risk of deteriorating, or is the carer unable to achieve any of the specified outcomes?
+- your physical or mental health is affected or at risk of deteriorating

-- Is there consequently a significant impact on the carer's wellbeing?
+- there is a significant impact on your wellbeing as a result

-Whether you are eligible or not, we will always give you advice and information about what support is available in the community to help you.
+We will always tell you about the support available in the community to help you.
 This could be help from local charities or voluntary organisations for example.

-If you care for a disabled child, your needs are considered under the assessment framework for children and families.
-However, if you want a separate carer assessment, you can have one.
+Your needs are considered under the assessment framework for children and families if you care for a disabled child.
+If you want a separate carer assessment, you can have one.